 I am delighted and honoured to be elected President of Lansdowne FC for the upcoming 2020/21 season and welcome all members and visitors to our fine clubhouse and home in Lansdowne Road.
 I hope to represent Lansdowne FC as well as our distinguished Past Presidents have done since 1872.
 Although I only have to go back to last season and hope to emulate my predecessor 2019/20 President Derry Shaw whose term was unfortunately cut short as rugby and indeed the world came to grips with the Covid -19 Pandemic.
+Unfortunately as much as we thought then Covid would a temporary problem for us it has continued into this season and has become part of our new reality going forward.

 It is an absolute credit and a source of pride to myself and all of our members that when the world was at its lowest Lansdowne FC was at its brightest and we as a club stepped up to the mark and raised money for vital PPE for Frontline staff both within our area and around the country.
-Lansdowne is not just an area club, we are proud to have members all over the country and indeed all over the globe.
+Lansdowne is not just an area club we are proud to have members all over the country and indeed all over the globe.
 It is these members who continue to enable us to support very deserving charities by raising and donating substantial amounts every year for very worthy causes such as Pieta House, The Peter McVerry Trust, IRFU Charitable Trust and our Frontline workers amongst the many we have supported in the past and will continue to support in the future.
 On behalf of our members I wish to thank everyone involved but in particular Doug Leddin & Derry Shaw for their great work in securing and distributing PPE to those in need.

-I am delighted to welcome former player and two time club Captain, Enda Bohan on board as our new Chairman of Rugby, along with new Junior Vice President Mick Dawson (for the second time) and new Club Trustee Oisin O’Buchalla.
+I am delighted to welcome former player and two time club Captain Enda Bohan on board as our new Chairman of Rugby, along with new Junior Vice President Mick Dawson (for the second time) and new Club Trustee Oisin O’Buchalla.
 Enda along with Mick & Oisin who need no introduction are lifelong Lansdowne men and are very reassuring and capable appointments during these strange times and bring a wealth of experience and knowledge to vital areas of the club.

 I am also very pleased to welcome Jack Dwan back as senior captain for a second term as I know Jack and the squad feel they have some unfinished business from last season’s abrupt end.
 It is a measure of the man that his fellow players voted him back in as Captain again this year and I am extremely proud to have Jack back as Lansdowne FC Club Captain for my year as president.